wso2/docs-security/README.md

 Python 3.12.x
 ```

-If Python 3.12 is not installed, follow the instructions in [this guide](https://docs.python-guide.org/starting/install3/osx/) to install it.
+If Python 3.12 is not installed, download it from [python.org/downloads](https://www.python.org/downloads/) or use your platform's package manager.
 Newer releases (Python 3.13 and above) are not yet supported by the pinned dependencies in `requirements.txt`.

 ### Step 2 - Install Pip
 >